I am a multidisciplinary media maker and designer who uses emergent technologies to practice new ways to communicate social and environmental issues.

 ROLE: Producer, creative director

-A game for Magic Leap that uses a custom-built haptic controller to show players not only the consequences of environmental negligence but also the benefits of caring for the environment by listening to the young voices in our society and promoting collaboration to resist the effects of climate on our planet, all within the context of a pinball game.
-Oculus Quest version coming soon.
+A game for Magic Leap that uses a custom-built haptic controller to show players not only the consequences of environmental negligence but also the benefits of caring for the environment by listening to the young voices in our society.
+The game promotes collaboration as a tool to resist the effects of climate on our planet, all within the context of a pinball game.

 PROJECT: Know Your Grove